Kimberly Nguyen: Career

 Nguyen's early writing career started in journalism, showing a particular knack for investigative journalism.
 While at Vassar, she wrote for Vassar's weekly student newspaper, The Miscellany News.
 Her articles include personal essays on being bilingual, grief, and a coincidental connection to Kimarlee Nguyen, a Cambodian-American writer who also attended Vassar before her.
 Nguyen's most notable article exposed a legal loophole in the state of New York that allowed Vassar and other colleges to pay students below state minimum wage, and backlash from the article ultimately pressured the school to raise the wage.

 Nguyen's poems can be found in various journals including perhappened mag, Hobart, and Muzzle Magazine.
-She has self-published 3 poetry collections: i am made of war (out of print), flesh, and ghosts in the stalks. ghosts in the stalks was a briefly a #3 bestseller in Asian-American poetry on Amazon in 2020.
+She has self-published 3 poetry collections: i am made of war (out of print), flesh, and ghosts in the stalks. ghosts in the stalks was briefly a #3 bestseller in Asian-American poetry on Amazon in 2020.
 Her latest collection, Here I Am Burn Me, came out in October 2022 with Write Bloody Publishing and was briefly a #1 bestseller in Asian-American poetry on Amazon in March 2023 following a viral tweet that gained international attention.

 Nguyen was an Emerging Voices Fellow at PEN America in 2021 and was a 2022-2023 Poetry Coalition Fellow at Urban Word NYC through the Academy of American Poets.